slolobdill44/Hamcamp/docs/README.md

-# Quality Meat
+# Quality Cuts

-Quality Meat is a single-page clone of Bandcamp, a popular music sharing/purchasing platform.
+Quality Cuts is a single-page clone of Bandcamp, a popular music sharing/purchasing platform.

 [Heroku Link][heroku]